TysonAndre/immutable_cache-pecl/README.md

 [![Build status (Windows)](https://ci.appveyor.com/api/projects/status/7kccfd2a5i4q58ku/branch/main?svg=true)](https://ci.appveyor.com/project/TysonAndre/immutable-cache-pecl/branch/main)

-This adds functionality similar to APCu, but with immutable values (an immutable serialized copy of mutable values is stored in the serializer)
+This adds functionality similar to APCu, but with immutable values (either the values themselves or an immutable serialized copy of mutable values is stored in the shared memory region)

 See [the installing section](#installing) for installation instructions.